JanssenProject/jans/static/scripts/change_hostname/README.md

 Modify the entries inside of `change_config.py` using the following template:

-`-os` below needs to be either "Ubuntu" or "CentOS"
+`-os_type` below needs to be either "Ubuntu" or "CentOS"

 ```
 name_changer = ChangeGluuHostname(